-We would love to see more reading medals in Class 6.
-Your child will get a certificate and a medal for reading at home – a bronze medal for reading 50 times at home, a silver medal for reading 125 times at home and a gold medal for reading 250 times at home.
+We would love to see more reading bookmarks in Year 6.
 Please listen to your child read between 3 and 5 times a week and record every time you read with them in their reading diaries, so we can keep a record.
-At Year 6 we also expect children to read then write in their own diaries, which is good practice for secondary school.
+This will really help with their reading fluency.

-If you need to know anything else or need to speak with a member of staff, please do not hesitate to come and see us.
+If you need to know anything else or need to speak with a member of staff, please come and see us.